Kingki19/DSS-for-business-location-suggestion/README.md

 ### Technologies that we used
 1. Python
 2. Streamlit
-3. AutoScraper to Scrape data from Google Maps
+3. scrapegraphai to scrape data from Google Maps
 4. DSS using Machine Learning

 ### Contribute